weikanggong1/CSVDtransformer/README.md

 # CSVDtransformer.

-## Code for:
-Weikang Gong et. al "A foundation model for mapping the phenomic and genetic landscape of cerebral small vessel disease biomarkers".
+## Code for Weikang Gong et. al "A foundation model for mapping the phenomic and genetic landscape of cerebral small vessel disease biomarkers".